byVikram/Registration/README.md

 # Registration

-Login nad SignUp page with custom design/styles
+Login and SignUp page with custom design/styles

+with backend in xampp